eugeniftimoaie/airbnb_vienna/README.md

 Analysis of Vienna AirBnB listings for 2019-2020

 ## Motivation
 This project is part of Udacity's Data Science Nanodegree Program.
-Here we analyise Airbnb listings and calendar data published by http://insideairbnb.com.
+Here we analyse Airbnb listings and calendar data published by http://insideairbnb.com.
 The CRISP-DM process is followed to perform statistical analysis examining the types and sizes of listings and listed prices throughout the year.

 It asks and answers following business questions:
 1. Where can we find the most listings in Vienna?